-First things First.
-Why are you reading this, You should never under any circumstances sell you LEGO collection.
-Unless your selling it to me, or you need the money.
+First things first.
+Why are you reading this, You should never under any circumstances sell your LEGO collection.
+Unless you're selling it to me, or you need the money.
 In which case, I am sad for you, and hopefully happy for me.

-Before we discuss you LEGO sale options, it is important to realize, real genuine 100% LEGO sells.
+Before we discuss your LEGO sale options, it is important to realize, real genuine 100% LEGO sells.
 NONE of that other stuff does.
-If your trying to sell your Mega Block or Kreo collection, I wish you luck, but your probably better off donating it to the thrift store, or the landfill.
-While the why, is a subject for another post, let me just say, that I’ve never seen a Mega Block Users Group, and I think there is a reason for that.
+If you're trying to sell your Mega Block or Kreo collection, I wish you luck, but you are probably better off donating it to the thrift store, or the landfill.
+While the why, is a subject for another post, let me just say, that I've never seen a Mega Block Users Group, and I think there is a reason for that.

 Selling as a bulk lot is the easiest, but generally has the lowest return on your investment.
-Here to you have a few options.
-You can sell it on Ebay, where you are likely to get about $7/pound, if its in good shape, and you can demonstrate such.
+Here too you have a few options.
+You can sell it on eBay, where you are likely to get about $7/pound if it's in good shape, and you can demonstrate such.
 Alternatively, you could sell it to your friendly Adult LEGO fan.
-This may or may not get you a better price,it will depend on what specific pieces are in you lot.
-These are both great options if you need money quick, and don’t want to spend a lot of time preparing your LEGO for Sale.
+This may or may not get you a better price, it will depend on what specific pieces are in your lot.
+These are both great options if you need money quickly, and don't want to spend a lot of time preparing your LEGO for Sale.

 If however, Money is the primary goal, Then you should definitely consider selling your parts individually.
 Be forewarned, this takes significant time and effort.